-Best Yet M&Ms Cookies is one of my oldest and favorite recipes for crispy cookies with M&Ms. I posted the recipe during a search for cookies that were not just the usual chocolate chip cookies with M&Ms in place of chips.
-What I wanted were thin, chewy cookies with brown edges and lots of wrinkles on top.
+Best Yet M&Ms Cookies is one of my oldest and favorite cookie recipes.
+I posted the recipe after searching for a version that was a little different from typical chocolate chip.
+I wanted thin, really chewy cookies with brown edges and lots of wrinkles on top.
 These cookies came through, and I’ve been using the recipe for years.

 M&Ms Cookies with Shortening